 *Breeding season has begun for Spring 2021 kids.
 Go to the Buck page to see who has been paired with who.
 Our babies sell out very quickly so check back in March to reserve a kid of your choice.
 We have selectively reduced our number of breeding age does leaving only the best, therefore we are only expecting about 10 kids this coming year and they will be very high show quality.

 Kids of 2020: all have sold or have been retained

 Kids of 2019

 Kids from 2016

 These were 2015 kids below.

 Daisy Hill Farm is located in Clarkston, MI.
 The home was built around 1870 and was originally a large scale dairy farm.
-We love the charm and character of our old farmhouse and its various outbuildings.
-The property is 7 acres and includes a well pump house which we converted into a large chicken coop, a huge original post and beam dairy barn, (in deep need of a rebuild, planned for summer 2016), a garage with goat stalls in the back with a hay loft, and a tractor garage which now houses all of the motorized toys.
-There is also a new front pasture and run-in for the bucks, and a custom tree house that was constructed by my husband and some good friends/neighbors.
-The goats have their own large pasture in the back of the garage that was already there.
-We recently added a new larger pasture to the back of the property, connecting to the original area.
-Much of the property had been neglected by the previous owners, so we have been very busy turning it back around since we moved in.
-Our new favorite saying which we use quite often around here is, "Git r done!"
-And since buying our farm, it has become our mantra.
+We love the charm and character of the old farmhouse and its various outbuildings.
+The property is 7 acres and includes a well pump house which we converted into a large chicken coop, a new custom designed goat barn, a garage, and a tractor garage which now houses all of the motorized toys.
+There is also a new front pasture and run-in for the mini donkeys, and a custom tree house that was constructed by my husband and some good friends/neighbors.
+The goats (and llama), have their own large pastures in the back of the property, which have been expanded over the last few years.
+Much of the grounds had been neglected by the previous owners, so we have been very busy turning it back around since we first bought the farm.

 "Love what you do, and prepare to dedicate your life to your passion.
 It will not always be easy or fun, but nothing will reward you more." ~author unknown